The Best Picnic Spots in Norfolk

 Caen Meadow, Wroxham

-Sshhh – Caen Meadow is a hidden gem in the small town of Wroxham outside of Norwich.
-Perfect for the kids to splash around in the river (mind the swans) and surrounded by green space and woodland.
-If you fancy hiring a boat, there’s also a small mooring area which makes for a perfect lunch stop with a swim.
+Sshhh – Caen Meadow is a hidden gem in Wroxham, the capital of The Broads.
+It’s perfect for the kids to splash around in the river (just mind the swans) and surrounded by green space and woodland.
+A truly blissful family picnic spot.

 Whitlingham Park, Trowse